Tprice-90/T_Price_WEB601Assignments_GamingFranchises/README.md

                     List component subscribes to to display the data when it is available.
 Created a Message Service that displays a message when single Content Card is displayed and which ID that item has.

+Seventh Assignment: Added ability to add content via mock "Server" component.
+Created In Memory Data service
+                    that uses ContentDb file to create a "Server" that passes the data to the content-list component.
+Created modify-content component that both adds and edits content(if id is entered).
+Created dynamic button that defaults to "Add Game", or, if an ID is entered switches to "Update Game"